This delicious and filling low carb and keto tuna casserole has no noodles, but it does have lots of flavor! Plus it’s so easy to make.

 It’s so easy!
 Scroll down to the recipe card for the detailed instructions.
 Here are the basic steps:

-1. Simply mix everything together, reserving part of the cheese and the parsley.
+1. Simply mix all the ingredients together, reserving some of the cheese and the parsley.

-2. Then transfer the mixture to a small baking dish and sprinkle with cheese.
+2. Then transfer the mixture to a small baking dish and sprinkle the top with the remaining cheese.

 Bulk it up with riced cauliflower